Tailored Coating Systems

 Environmental Friendliness: Powder coating produces very little VOCs (volatile organic compounds) and is considered to be a much more eco-friendly option than liquid

 Powder coating is a type of coating that is applied as a free-flowing, dry powder.
 The main materials that can be powder coated include metals such as steel, aluminum, brass, copper, and wrought iron.
-Other materials such as glass, plastic, and wood can also be powder coated, although the process is more complex and the results may not be as durable.

 The life expectancy of powder coated surfaces can range from 10 to 20 years, depending on the type of powder coating used, the environmental conditions and the level of maintenance.